Conditions that Respond Well to Chiropractic in Redmond

 This study showed that chiropractic was as effective as medical treatment in reducing symptoms of CTS.
 Chiropractic care included spinal adjustments, and in addition, ultrasound over the carpal tunnel and the use of nighttime wrist supports.
 Clinical commentary: pathogenesis of cumulative trauma disorders.
 MacKinnon S. Journal of Hand Surgery, Sept.
 1994, 873-883.

-It comes to no surprise that chiropractic is one of the leaders in helping with chronic neck pain.
+It comes as no surprise that chiropractic is one of the leaders in helping with chronic neck pain.

 Chronic spinal pain: a randomized clinical trial comparing medication, acupuncture, and spinal manipulation.